 - Niji-no-Matsubara (Rainbow Pine Forest) — A 4.5 km pine forest along the beach.
 Stroller and bike-friendly.
 Free.

-- Karatsu Kunchi parade floats museum — A short visit.
+- Karatsu Kunchi floats museum — A short visit.
 Kids 4+ love the giant lacquered festival floats.

 - Beach summer days — Karatsu Bay has gentle, kid-safe shorelines.